IceCreamYou/HTML5-Canvas-Game-Boilerplate/README.md

-This project makes starting an interactive 2D Canvas application fast and easy, even for developers who have never used Canvas before.
+**This project makes starting an interactive 2D Canvas application fast and easy**, even for developers who have never used Canvas before.

 The project includes a stripped-down version of
 [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate) and adds some
-Canvas-specific boilerplate and a couple of useful JavaScript abstractions.
-In other words, it includes the code you were going to write for every canvas project anyway, plus a few tools for rapid prototyping of common features.
+Canvas-specific **boilerplate** and a couple of useful JavaScript abstractions.
+In other words, it includes the code you were going to write for every canvas project anyway, plus a few tools for **rapid prototyping** of common features.

-Thorough documentation is an explicit goal of this project.
+Thorough **documentation** is an explicit goal of this project.
 It should be easy to learn, use, and get started.

 Getting Started